Add auctioneer training to your arsenal

-Rob Doorey, an auctioneer at The Auction Group, says selling homes via auction is becoming more enticing for people because it can reduce time on market, and also give the vendor an appraisal from the general public.
+Rob Doorey, an auctioneer at Apollo Auctions and a member of the REIQ Auctioneer Chapter, says auctioneer training is become more and more important as selling homes via auction is becoming more enticing for people because it can reduce time on market, and also give the vendor an appraisal from the general public.

 "It gets as many people through a property as possible without a set price, and lets the public decide the value of the property - which is essentially what ends up happening anyway," he says.

 "We can all be experts and say exactly what a house is worth, but it's really only worth what an individual is willing to pay."

 Looking at getting your auctioneering licence?
 Check out REIQ's Auctioneer Training course here.